 If you wonder how increased auxin on the lower side would cause the root tip to curve downward, then you are thinking along a good track.
 But if you remember the comment above about differential sensitivity in tissues, you can explain this response.
 Here is a graph to assist you in your thinking:

-Think about the dashed arrow as indicating the concentration of the auxin on the shaded side of the coleoptile or root.
+Think about the red arrow as indicating the concentration of the auxin on the shaded side of the coleoptile or root.
 Think of it as the concentration on the side of the coleoptile or root facing the gravity source.
 Perhaps now you understand why coleoptiles are positively phototropic, and negatively gravitropic, and you understand why roots are negatively phototropic and positively gravitropic.

 Auxin effects also include stimulation of root formation, growth of stems and leaves, growth of flower parts, expansion of fruits, apical dominance, and the delay of leaf abscission.
 The stimulation of growth responses in some of these examples is accomplished by a specific sequence of events.